dnewton090/tensorflow_rpi4_proj/README.md

 #### This is an update of an existing tutorial provided by @EdjeElectronics...
 'https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi

-'...although with correct binaries for Tensorflow 1.15 (pip versions are at 1.14) and fixes for OpenCV compatability.
-After weeks of inspection it finally boiled down to finding a custom binary developed by @PINTO0039 -- many thanks for your efforts  successful patching TensorFlow issues #15062,#21574,#21855,#23082,#25120,#25748,#29617,#29704,#30359 andeveloping the wheel for Armv7l.
+...although with correct binaries for Tensorflow 1.15 and fixes for OpenCV compatability.
+After weeks of inspection it finally boiled down to finding a custom binary developed by @PINTO0039 -- many thanks for your efforts  successful patching TensorFlow issues #15062,#21574,#21855,#23082,#25120,#25748,#29617,#29704,#30359 and eveloping the wheel for Armv7l.

+TF2.x currently has issues with requiring a Hadoop implementation, whilst PyPI support is only up to TFv1.14.

 #### Code
 Download PIP and the virtual environment
 ```